 A main component of various mint oils, menthol is an organic compound with anti-inflammatory and analgesic properties.
 The ingredient has a cooling sensation, which is caused by its ability to trigger the cold-sensitive receptors in the skin.

 It’s also been shown to increase cutaneous blood flow when applied topically.
-This is beneficial to the scalp for numerous reasons, but especially as blood delivers nutrients and oxygen to the hair follicles.
-These are necessary for a health scalp environment.
+This is beneficial to the scalp for numerous reasons, especially as blood delivers nutrients and oxygen to the hair follicles.
+These are necessary for a healthy scalp environment.

 Ketoconazole